dotnet/docs-maui/docs/user-interface/controls/tableview.md

 ## Create a TableView

-To create a table, create a `TableView` object and set its `Intent` property to a `TableIntent` member.
-The child of a `TableView` must be a `TableRoot` object, which is parent to one or more `TableSection` objects.
+To create a table, create a <xref:Microsoft.Maui.Controls.TableView> object and set its `Intent` property to a `TableIntent` member.
+The child of a <xref:Microsoft.Maui.Controls.TableView> must be a `TableRoot` object, which is parent to one or more `TableSection` objects.
 Each `TableSection` consists of an optional title whose color can also be set, and one or more `Cell` objects.

-The following example shows how to create a `TableView`:
+The following example shows how to create a <xref:Microsoft.Maui.Controls.TableView>:

 ```xaml
 <TableView Intent="Menu">